flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 ### Max Failures and Number of Failures

-Each generator may define a specific number of failures to be triggered at the same time.
+Each generator defines a specific number of failures to be trigger at the same time and a maximum number of failures.

-The set of failures will activate only if the total number of existing failures already occurring on the plane does not exceed the maximum number of failures before their activation.
+The number of failures will activate up to the total number of failures configured for the flight.

 ### Failure Pool Selection